scraperwiki/dumptruck/readme.md

     dt.insert({"firstname": "Thomas", "lastname": "Levine"})

+#### Different tables
+By default, that saves to the table `dumptruck`.
+You can specify different table;
+this saves to the table `diesel-engineers`.

+    dt.insert({"firstname": "Thomas", "lastname": "Levine"}, "diesel-engineers")

+#### Multiple rows
-But you can also pass a list of dictionaries.
+You can also pass a list of dictionaries.

     data=[
         {"firstname": "Thomas", "lastname": "Levine"},